estasney/Master_Builders/How To/Cool Stuff/Creating Animated Screen Captures.md

 ![](gfycat url here)
 ```

-You'll immediately see if displayed on the right hand side of the screen!
+You'll immediately see it displayed on the right hand side of the screen!

 To share your document, select ```Export -> HTML```